 Visitors are surprised that our cities and towns of 2040 are so compact, charming, clean, safe and esthetically appealing.
 The surrounding forests and fields are lush, healthy and teaming with different species.
 The towns and cities lucky enough to have old quarters of housing and canals from previous centuries, compassionately care for these places giving a sense of rooting to architecture and culture.
 Trees, flowers, parks, open waterfronts, lakes, rivers and canals are regarded as crucial for healthy surroundings (EC,2012).
 There are neither visible cars nor parking places, but plenty of automatic trams and pathways for bicycles and pedestrians.
 Car traffic, parking and “green” trains (Eco global society, 2013) in urban areas are all underground.
 All cars are connected to GPS systems that automatically take over driving when within city limits.
+All roads outside city areas are “green” and adapted to the surroundings (Danson, 2013).

 The public as well as private sectors invest heavily in ecologically friendly processes and nano-technologies (Danson, 2012).
 The research in alternative energy sources and energy storage in batteries is very advanced (Sadoway,2012).
 Batteries are almost hundred times more efficient compared to those just 30 years ago, other energy storage forms (Scotland & Henderson, 2012) have advanced exponentially, and efficiency is expected to increase by ten times again the next decades.
 It is obvious to all that human competence and creativity have been unleashed in our society.